GoogleCloudDataproc/flink-bigquery-connector/README.md

 res.await();
 ```
 #### More Details:
-* <b>Input and Output tables (catalog tables) must be registered in the TableEnvironment.
+* Input and Output tables (catalog tables) must be registered in the TableEnvironment.
 * Moreover, the schema of the registered table must match the schema of the query.</b>
 * Boundedness must be either `Boundedness.CONTINUOUS_UNBOUNDED` or `Boundedness.BOUNDED`.
 * Checkpointing must be enabled as mentioned above.
 Delivery guarantee must be at-least-once.